ministryofjustice/security-guidance/docs/domain-names-policy.md

 -   **Technical users**

-    These are in-house MoJ Digital and Technology staff responsible for implementing controls throughout technical design, development, system integration and operation.
+    These are in-house Digital and Technology staff responsible for implementing controls throughout technical design, development, system integration and operation.
 This includes DevOps, Software Developers, Technical Architects, Service Owners and the [EPICK](https://ministry-of-justice-acronyms.service.justice.gov.uk/) Team.

 <a name="service-providers"></a>

 -   **Service providers**

-    Defined as any other MoJ business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for or on behalf of the MoJ.
+    Defined as any other business group, agency, contractor, IT supplier and partner who in any way designs, develops or supplies services \(including processing, transmitting and storing data\) for or on behalf of the .

 <a name="general-users"></a>

 -   **General users**

-    All other staff working for the MoJ.
+    All other staff working for the .

-'All MoJ users' refers to General users, Technical users and Service Providers as defined previously.
+'All users' refers to General users, Technical users and Service Providers as defined previously.

 ## Policy sections